ady888/ady888.github.io/_posts/2016-10-27-what-software-to-use-to-draw-plans-a-house.markdown

 ---
 published: true
-title: What software to use to draw plans a house
+title: Software to use to draw house/building plans
 layout: post
 ---
 Software used to draw plans of a house are quite numerous.
 Some of them are easy to use, others - more sophisticated and proves less accessible to the general public.